 Seven Days of Infamy takes the reader through the three days before December 7, 1941 and beyond.
-While it is still one of the seminal moments of American history, it was just a piece of the puzzle when looking at a worldview of World War Two.
+While this time is still one of the seminal moments of American history, it was just a piece of the puzzle when looking at a worldview of World War Two.
 In those seven days decisions were being made in Germany concerning how to proceed on the Russian front.
 The first gassing of Jews was taking place.
 Life was changed for future presidents.
 The events of that day influenced the creator of Tarzan, Edger Rice Burroughs, as well several other writers who saw the attack.

 Readers will find out what actors and actresses such as Carole Lombard, Charlton Heston, Marlene Dietrich and Clark Gable were doing that day.
 Within the time frame of the book not only was the American Navy almost wiped out, but Britain suffered great losses.
 How did Hitler react to the news of the bombings?